castro-gzlz/mr-plotter/README.md

 python mr-plotter.py example4_facility.ini
 ```

 This plot evidences the invaluable legacy that *TESS* is providing thanks to its incessant monitoring of the bright sky.
-This plot also serves as an example to make dark poster-ready diagrams to show in conferences!
+This example also shows how to make dark poster-ready and presentation-ready diagrams for conferences!

 ![example4_joint](https://github.com/user-attachments/assets/a2601b0e-810d-4024-833e-299549b56f75)